vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.ResultStructuring.md

     LastName
 }
 ```
-Example using comma-separated fields on the same line:
+Example using comma-separated fragments on the same line:
 ```
 Person  { FirstName, LastName }
 ```

-Example of a field that is a structure:
+Example of a structure fragment that contains a mixture of both value and structure fragments:
 ```
 Person
 {